cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 - **Storage account name** and [**Azure AD Workload Identity**](https://azure.github.io/azure-workload-identity/docs/introduction.html) properly configured.

-While using **Azure AD Workload Identity**, you can avoid saving the credentials into a Kubernetes Secret, and have a cluster configuration like this:
+Using **Azure AD Workload Identity**, you can avoid saving the credentials into a Kubernetes Secret, and have a Cluster configuration adding the `inheritFromAzureAD` as follows:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1